Massachusetts Democrats gather for state party convention

 WORCESTER, Mass.
-(AP) — Massachusetts Democrats are gathering in Worcester for their state party convention Saturday as they try to map out a way to regain the governor’s office while retaining control of virtually every other source of political power in the state.
+(AP) — Massachusetts Democrats gathered in Worcester for their state party convention Saturday as they seek to regain the governor’s office and retain control of virtually every other source of political power in the state.

-Attorney General Maura Healey and state Sen. Sonia Chang-Diaz are both hoping to win the top office in November, but must first go head-to-head in the primary.
-To win a spot on the September ballot, each must get the backing of at least 15% of party delegates.
+Attorney General Maura Healey and state Sen. Sonia Chang-Díaz are both hoping to win the top office in November, but they must first go head-to-head in the fall primary.
+Healey won the party’s endorsement with 71% of the delegate votes Saturday, while Chang-Díaz won 29%, enough to get her name on the September primary ballot.

+“I am so so humbled, and I promise you this: I will be a governor who sees everyone, who listens to everyone and who makes sure that every voice in this commonwealth is heard,” Healey said in accepting the endorsement.

 Gov. Charlie Baker, who has remained popular with voters throughout his two terms, has decided not to seek a third four-year term.
 Baker and Lt.
 Gov. Karyn Polito are the only statewide Republican officeholders in Massachusetts.